-Recommended Applications for Heat-Treated Architectural Glass - Downloadable Out of Stock
+Recommended Applications for Heat-Treated Architectural Glass (FB45-14) - Downloadable Out of Stock

 Recommended Applications for Heat-Treated Architectural Glass

 The glass industry has been heat treating architectural glass to increase its strength since about 1930.
 The process of heat- treating glass involves uniformly heating glass close to its softening temperature and then rapidly, and uniformly, cooling it.
 This process results in the development of surface compressive stresses, thus increasing the strength of the glass.
 Heat-treated glass is used in many of today's architectural glazing applications where increased strength to resist glass breakage is desired.
 Vision and spandrel areas of buildings as well as building entrances, glass railings and balustrades, and other applications where public safety is a priority, are common examples.
+The Technical Services Division of the National Glass Association (NGA) has produced this Glass Technical Paper solely for informational purposes.
+This Paper was developed by dedicated member volunteers and subject matter experts.
 This document was published in January 2014 and updated in May 2019.
 All purchases will be electronically accessed or delivered.

 Our system is currently down for scheduled maintenance.
 Your member services will be available again shortly.
 Please check back soon.